 Simple English definitions for legal terms

-Read a random definition: business visitor
+Read a random definition: clog on the equity of redemption

 The Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) is a law that has been adopted by every state except Massachusetts and Vermont.
 It helps enforce child custody orders across state lines and prevents parents from choosing a state just because they think they will get a better custody decision.
 The law also protects children who have been abused or who have experienced domestic violence.